sarodeishan/testcontainersDemo/README.md

 At the end, I found testcontainer framework really cool.
 It does help us on our tests when an external dependency is required for the application.
 We tried a lot of things here, but there are still many features uncovered on testcontainers(like controlling the lifecycle of container manually).
-The testcontainers are dependent on Docker Daemon, so if one is using Docker engine remotely or as a DinD/DooD.
-Then working with testcontainers might be tedious but still possible.
+The testcontainers are dependent on Docker Daemon, so if one is using Docker engine remotely or as a DinD/DooD, then working with testcontainers might be tedious but still possible.
 Do checkout if you found this useful https://www.testcontainers.org/